geluso/data-science/README.md

 		* Visualization with Pandas [(notebook)](notebooks/03_correlation_exercise_ice_cream_and_car_data.ipynb)

 **Homework:**
-* Due Wed July 13th
+* Due Mon July 11th
 	* *Windows users*, install [Git Bash](http://git-scm.com/download/win) prior to starting the command line pre-class exercise*** as you will need the "bash" type command window on your Windows laptop in order to do the exercise and later to use git
 		* We recommend Git Bash instead of Git Shell (which uses Powershell).
 		* For Mac users, you will probably be using Terminal, or another command line application of your choice.
 It already is a bash type command line interpreter.
 No need to load anything.
 Git is part of the MAC OS so is already installed and ready to use.
 	* Complete GA's friendly [command line tutorial](http://generalassembly.github.io/prework/command-line/#/) using Terminal (Linux/Mac) or Git Bash (Windows)
 	* Complete the command line pre-class exercise ([code](code/04_command_line_basics.md)).
 You do not need to turn in this homework
-	* Find one link to a resource about statistics that you find especially useful and send it in a slack message to Jim and Kevin.
+	* Find one link to a resource about statistics that you find especially useful and send it in a slack message to the class on Slack.
 Note this will not be graded against the [homework evaluation criteria](https://docs.google.com/spreadsheets/d/19XaVllCETEWyROSMHIShVWgUqK-kbZkvSeCzjK7yezI/edit?usp=sharing).
 Jim will share these links back out on our repo so all can benefit.

 **Statistics Resources:**
 * [Descriptions of Statistics terms in a straight forward way](http://stattrek.com/statistics/dictionary.aspx?definition=Probability_density_function) including density plot